abhi-rankel/newrepo/readme.md

 # This is new readme file

 <br>
-git remote add origin with path-name used to upload the code to remote/github
+git remote add origin with path-name used to upload the code to remote/github (dropdown)
 <br>
 git remote -v is used to see the origin of a file
 <br>